Aliases for ACVR1B Gene

 GeneCards Summary for ACVR1B Gene

 ACVR1B (Activin A Receptor Type 1B) is a Protein Coding gene.
-Diseases associated with ACVR1B include Pancreatic Cancer.
-Among its related pathways are Signaling by NODAL and Apoptosis Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TGFBR2.
+Diseases associated with ACVR1B include Rare Carcinoma Of Pancreas and Pancreatic Cancer.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Hematopoietic Stem Cell Differentiation.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is TGFBR1.

 Transmembrane serine/threonine kinase activin type-1 receptor forming an activin receptor complex with activin receptor type-2 (ACVR2A or ACVR2B).
 Transduces the activin signal from the cell surface to the cytoplasm and is thus regulating a many physiological and pathological processes including neuronal differentiation and neuronal survival, hair follicle development and cycling, FSH production by the pituitary gland, wound healing, extracellular matrix production, immunosuppression and carcinogenesis.
 Activin is also thought to have a paracrine or autocrine role in follicular development in the ovary.
 Within the receptor complex, type-2 receptors (ACVR2A and/or ACVR2B) act as a primary activin receptors whereas the type-1 receptors like ACVR1B act as downstream transducers of activin signals.
 Activin binds to type-2 receptor at the plasma membrane and activates its serine-threonine kinase.
 The activated receptor type-2 then phosphorylates and activates the type-1 receptor such as ACVR1B.
 Once activated, the type-1 receptor binds and phosphorylates the SMAD proteins SMAD2 and SMAD3, on serine residues of the C-terminal tail.
 Soon after their association with the activin receptor and subsequent phosphorylation, SMAD2 and SMAD3 are released into the cytoplasm where they interact with the common partner SMAD4.
 This SMAD complex translocates into the nucleus where it mediates activin-induced transcription.
 Inhibitory SMAD7, which is recruited to ACVR1B through FKBP1A, can prevent the association of SMAD2 and SMAD3 with the activin receptor complex, thereby blocking the activin signal.
 Activin signal transduction is also antagonized by the binding to the receptor of inhibin-B via the IGSF1 inhibin coreceptor.
 ACVR1B also phosphorylates TDP2.